nfrechette/acl-ue4-plugin/Docs/README.md

 In rare cases UE4 can report a high compression error with the ACL plugin.
 To better understand why, make sure to read [how error is measured](error_measurements.md).

-Note that a possible source of high error can come from this [issue](https://github.com/nfrechette/acl-ue4-plugin/issues/7).

 ## Performance metrics

 *  [Carnegie-Mellon University database performance](cmu_performance.md)